guijinSON/kudge/README.md

-# KUDGE: A Benchmark for Korean LLM-as-a-Judge
+# KUDGE: A BILINGUAL BENCHMARK FOR AUTOMATED JUDGES

-This is the official repository for KUDGE, a dataset aimed to evaluate LLMs in judging Korean responses.
+This is the official repository for KUDGE, a dataset aimed to evaluate LLMs in judging.

 # Quick Usage